 Your IT Guy Isn’t Across the Hall (Remote Support)

 Businesses are often reluctant to switch from an in-house solution because they’re accustomed to having their IT person right down the hall.
 However, the comfort of an on-site IT person can be misleading.
 Although it may be more convenient to use an in-house solution, it’s not always more effective.

+One of the most common objections we hear when a company is looking to outsource their IT is, “I don’t feel comfortable letting someone else handle my network and data.”
+This concern is valid.
 When selecting an IT services provider, ask to review their incident and change management controls to ensure the provider’s processes align with IT best practices.
-It’s important that your business is 100% comfortable with the knowledge, skills, and resources of the outsourced IT provider you choose.
+In addition, your business must be 100% comfortable with the knowledge, skills, and resources of the outsourced IT provider you choose.